KohaILS/koha-manual-zh-cn/source/images.rst

 .. |runtimeparameterex4| image:: images/reports/runtimeparameterex4.png
 				:alt: When running the report, the user is asked to pick a date in the calendar (date picker)

+.. |runtimeparameterex5| image:: images/reports/runtimeparameterex5.png
+				:alt: When running the report, the user is asked to enter a list of values

 ..
 SEARCH HISTORY

 ..
 SEARCHING